derrickc1170/sep10-freedom-project/blog/entry03.md

 ## Concept: AVD Postioning

 ### Context
-In this SEP course,We started to learn about Postioning which
+In this SEP course, We started to learn about Postioning which it allow us position images, paragraphs, headings, etc.
+* Moving text to left of right  Ex: `float:right;`
+* Using properties like top or bottom and left or right  Ex: `.absolute {
+position: absolute;
+}`

 [Previous](entry02.md) | [Next](entry04.md)